-When we got there I was blown away by the sheer number of people visiting the area on a Tuesday in January.
+When we arrived at the area known as Wynwood Walls I was blown away by the sheer number of people visiting the area on a Tuesday in January.
 This brings me to a thought I have been having for a while now.
 Why aren’t more cities looking to spawn a micro economy through art by creating their own version of an art festival like Wynwood Walls, Pow Wow (held in multiple cities) or the annual Montreal Mural Festival?
-Municipalities need to be creative in this current and ever evolving tourism marketplace.
+Municipalities need to be creative in this current and ever evolving competitive tourism marketplace.
 Putting up a skyscraper or getting a professional sports team just isn’t enough any more.

-To truly make an economic impact with tourism a city must look outside the box to cultural events and festivals; Bonnaroo, Coachella, VELD, Wynwood Walls, Pow Wow Hawaii, Art Basel Miami, etc to bring in year round tourism.
+To truly make an economic impact with tourism a city must look outside the box to cultural events and festivals; Bonnaroo, Coachella, VELD, Wynwood Walls, Pow Wow Hawaii, Art Basel Miami, etc. to bring in year round tourism.
 In the 90’s Miami was known as the most dangerous place in the world to rent a car if you were a tourist.
-Read this article for proof: http://articles.chicagotribune.com/1991-10-04/news/9103300773_1_tourists-rental-car-greater-miami-chamber
+Don’t believe me – read this article for proof: http://articles.chicagotribune.com/1991-10-04/news/9103300773_1_tourists-rental-car-greater-miami-chamber

 Miami has not cornered the market on art districts.
 Shoreditch in London, Hoiser Lane in Melbourne, Australia, the area of Skostredet and King Oscars Gate in Bergen, Norway, Bushwick in Brooklyn all have found a way to integrate artwork into a neighborhood in order to help it thrive.
 If cities are looking to attract a specific economic crowd while beautifying the city then street art is a great way to do it.